COVID-19 Vaccine Information for Adults

 If I already had COVID-19 and recovered, am I protected by natural immunity, or do I still need to get a COVID-19 vaccine?

 Getting sick with COVID-19 offers some protection from future illness with COVID-19, sometimes called “natural immunity.”
-The level of protection people get from having COVID-19 may vary depending on how mild or severe their illness was, the time since their infection, and their age.
-No currently available test can reliably determine if a person is protected from infection.
+The level of protection may vary depending on how mild or severe their illness was, the time since their infection, and their age.
+However, vaccination remains the best protection against the most severe outcomes of COVID-19, including hospitalization and death, even if you were previously infected.

 Emerging evidence shows that getting a COVID-19 vaccine after you recover from COVID-19 infection provides added protection to your immune system.
 One study showed that, for people who already had COVID-19, those who do not get vaccinated after their recovery are more than 2 times as likely to get COVID-19 again than those who get fully vaccinated after their recovery.